Lutz's gecko

 Lutz's gecko (Phyllopezus lutzae), also known commonly as Bogert's gecko and Lutz' marked gecko, is a species of lizard in the family Phyllodactylidae.
 The species is endemic to Brazil.

 Etymology

 The specific name, lutzae, is in honor of Brazilian herpetologist Bertha Lutz.
 The original generic name, Bogertia, was in honor of American herpetologist Charles Mitchill Bogert.

 Geographic range

-P. lutzae is found in northeastern Brazil, in the Brazilian states of Bahia, Paraíba, and Pernambuco.
+Phyllopezus lutzae is found in northeastern Brazil, in the Brazilian states of Bahia, Paraíba, and Pernambuco.

 Habitat

-The preferred natural habitat of P. lutzae is forest.
+The preferred natural habitat of Phyllopezus lutzae is forest.

 Behavior

-P. lutzae is terrestrial, and it is both diurnal and nocturnal.
+Phyllopezus lutzae is terrestrial, and it is both diurnal and nocturnal.

 Defensive behavior

-If threatened, P. lutzae may vocalize, and it may shed its tail (autotomy).
+If threatened, Phyllopezus lutzae may vocalize, and it may shed its tail (autotomy).

 Diet

-P. lutzae preys upon arthropods, mainly spiders and beetles.
+Phyllopezus lutzae preys upon arthropods, mainly spiders and beetles.
 Its diet varies ontogenetically and seasonally.